coolbutuseless/btnsystem/README.md

 `processx` avoids this issue by avoiding the shell altogether and executing the command directly via your operating system.
-This ensures that only the one command will be run at any call e..g
+This ensures that only the one command will be run at any call.

-In the following it can be seen that running the command via processx will cause an error because it cannot find the literal file `/tmp/crap.png ; echo "You just got hacked!"`
+In the following it can be seen that running a malicious command via processx will cause an error because it cannot find the literal file `/tmp/crap.png ; echo "You just got hacked!"`

 ``` r